 Sights to Savour Along the Way: The protected waters of Tonga Island; the lovely Onetahuti Beach; glide past the seals of Shag Harbour; mazes of sea caves; secret reefs; and sheltered tidal lagoons.
 What you see is ultimately up to you!

 When was the last time you got away?
 See the world this year.
-No matter who you are, where you’re at or what’s going on, everybody deserves an adventure out of the ordinary.
-Save yourself the crush of a coach – book a New Zealand self-drive tour with Relaxing Journeys today!
+Book a New Zealand self-drive tour with Relaxing Journeys today!